ExcavatorZ/tonipal-bingo/README.md

 ~~-check if there has already been a board sent today~~

--deleting previous items if overriding a previous board
+~~-deleting previous items if overriding a previous board~~

--check approptriate rows and columns for a bingo
+-check appropriate rows and columns for a bingo

 -some sort of celebration if you get a bingo